pdp10/sbpipe/docs/source/developer_manual.md

 ### docs
 The folder `docs/` contains the documentation for this project.
 The user and developer manuals in markdown format are contained in `docs/source`.
-In order to generate the complete documentation for SB pipe, the following packages must be installed:
+In order to generate the complete documentation for SBpipe, the following packages must be installed:

 - python-sphinx